Jesyldah/Introduction-to-Redis-Project/README.md

   doc = dict(zip(header, row))
   doclist.append(doc)

-# We will use json for the bulk upload since the `hset` redis command overwrites data inserted individually
+# We will use json for the bulk upload since the `set` redis command overwrites data inserted individually
 import json

 # Define a variable for the redis documents key